What this migration really means

 Operator notes

-A good WordPress to Squarespace move should have a page inventory, a redirect map, a content cleanup list, and a launch checklist.
-Without those, the site may look nicer but perform worse.
+In our experience, a good WordPress to Squarespace move has a page inventory, a redirect map, a content cleanup list, and a launch checklist before anyone touches the design.
+Without those four, the site usually ends up looking nicer but performing worse — prettier pages, fewer rankings.

 - Keep WordPress live until the Squarespace version is complete.